gkpodder/commune/README.md

 # Commune

-Commune is a secure chatting app that has a slew of features such as automatic unread chat summaries using the cohere's Command-r, e2e encryption and real-time chatting synchronization.
+Commune is a secure chatting app that has a slew of features such as automatic unread chat summaries using Cohere's Command-r, e2e encryption and real-time chatting synchronization.

 ## Commune Demo